torettomarui/Llava-qw/README.md

 # Llava-qw
-A multimodal large model based on Lava and QW
+A multimodal large model based on Lava and QW.